 Because the Sec.
-7520 rate is still fairly low but has been gradually rising with other interest rates, now may be a good time to lock in a relatively low rate while still available and take the chance that your actual return will outperform it.
+7520 rate is still fairly low, now may be a good time to lock in a relatively low rate while still available and take the chance that your actual return will outperform it.
 Keep in mind, however, that the increased gift and estate tax exemption may reduce the tax benefits of a CLT, depending on your specific situation.
 (For more on estate and gift taxes, see page 22.)